DanielAmit217/unit-1-project/README.md

 # Sandwich Building Game
 ![game main screen screenshot](./assets/main-screen-shot.png)
 ## The game
-This [_game_](link-to-game) is a point/ time based game!\
+This [_game_](link-to-game) is a point/time based game!\
 The goal of the _game_ is to make as many sandwiches as you can within a minute.
-But be careful because you have to get as many points as you can on the way, for each currect ingredient you make, you get a point!\
+But be careful-because you have to get as many points as you can on the way, for each currect ingredient you make, you get a point!\
 __I__ chose this _game_ because when we first were introduced to the convept of the project, I wanted to make something that I know I used to play when I was little.\
 If you grew up in Israel in the early 2000's, you probably remember a game named [__"Falafel king״__](https://www.falafelgame.com/eng/falafel.html).\
 I wanted to make something that hit home, so I landed on making a food game.